 Sri Lanka has always looked like the tear drop of India on the map to me.
 In reality, the country covers an area of over 65,000 square kilometres, is about half the size of the UK, and travel distances are often long.
 After years of being off-limits to travellers during decades of insurgence and bloody civil war, Sri Lanka has seen steadily increasing visitor numbers since 2008/9.
 In the last couple of years it has continually made the ‘Top 10’s and ‘must see’s’ of guidebooks and travel sites worldwide.

 In my view, train travel is usually one of the best ways to see a country: its landscapes, its backyards, and of course its people.
 Despite guesthouses and hotels trying to promote private drivers and advising us not to take the bus andtrain regularly during the trip, train travel in Sri Lanka is one of my fondest memories.

-Here are three of the trips I took by train in Sri Lanka, and some tips for train travel in Sri Lanka.
+Here are some of my favourite train journeys in Sri Lanka, along with some tips for train travel in Sri Lanka.